StrangeGirlMurph/obsidian-wikipedia-search/README.md

 ## Questions & Contributions

 Feel free to ask me and the community if you have and questions in the [discussion tab](https://github.com/StrangeGirlMurph/obsidian-wikipedia-search/discussions).
+I am happy to hear your feature requests!
+Just create an issue if you have a good idea.

 If you want to contribute you can do that but creating issues and creating pull requests :)